Kontiolahti

-Coat of arms of the municipality of Kontiolahti is a canting arms; the log driving pike pole, which the bear carries in the picture, refers to the importance of forestry in the region's economy.
+The coat of arms of the municipality is a canting arms; the log driving pike pole, which the bear carries in the picture, refers to the importance of forestry in the region's economy.
 The coat of arms was designed by Aarno Liuksiala and approved by the Kontiolahti Municipal Council at its meeting on December 8, 1952.
 The coat of arms was approved for use by the Ministry of the Interior on February 27, 1953.

 Kontiolahti hosted the Biathlon World Championships in 1990, 1999 and 2015.

 History

 Kontiolahti originally belonged to the parish of Liperi.
 It became an independent municipality in 1873.
 The flood nuisance of Lake Höytiäinen and the desire for water abandonment inspired residents to try to build a canal to lower the water level, but the dam broke uncontrollably in 1859, and the landscape changed dramatically.
 After World War II, the Ruskeala's migrants were stationed in Kontiolahti.